-On May 29, 2018, DEC and the Public Staff filed a joint motion to excuse all witnesses from the evidentiary hearing, which the Commission granted by an Order issued June 1, 2018.
+On May 29, 2018, DEC and the Public Staff filed a joint motion to excuse all witnesses from the evidentiary hearing.
+On June 1, 2018, the Commission granted the motion.

-On June 4, 2018, DEC filed the required affidavits of publication, demonstrating that the public notice of the hearing was published as required by the Commission's March 29, 2018 Order.
+On June 4, 2018, DEC filed the required affidavits of publication for the public notice in accordance with the Commission's March 29, 2018 Order.

-This matter came on for hearing as scheduled on June 5, 2018.
-DEC moved the introduction of the pre-filed testimony and exhibits of DEC witnesses Jennings and Williams, and the Public Staff moved the introduction of the pre-filed affidavits of its witnesses Johnson and Lucas.
+The matter came on for hearing on June 5, 2018.
+DEC presented the testimony and exhibits of Ms. Jennings and Ms. Williams, and the Public Staff presented the affidavits of Ms. Johnson and Mr. Lucas.
 All pre-filed testimony, exhibits, and affidavits from the DEC and Public Staff witnesses were received into evidence.